eugene-babichenko/rust-fsm/README.md

 [![Build Status][build-badge]][build-link]

 The `rust-fsm` crate provides a simple and universal framework for building state machines in Rust with minimum effort.
-This is achieved by two
-components:

-* The `rust-fsm` crate, that provides data types for building state machines and convenience wrappers for these types.
-* The `rust-fsm-dsl` crate, that contains the `state_machine` macro that parses a simple DSL and generates all boilerplate code for the described state machine.

 The essential part of this crate is the [`StateMachineImpl`] trait.
 This trait allows a developer to provide a strict state machine definition, e.g.